-A question writers are often asked is, “How do you get your ideas?”
+A question writers are often asked is, “How do you get your ideas?” and “How do you overcome writer’s block?”

 Many of my ideas come from reading.
 Sometimes I’ll read an article in the newspaper and am curious to know more.
 That’s what happened when I read about the founder of the Girl Scouts in my Sunday newspaper.
 I then wrote a biography of Juliette Low.
 When I read a recipe book, there was an introduction about the owner of the bakery.
 I imagined him as a young boy with multicultural parents who owned a bakery.
 That story became Jalapeno Bagels.